roman-milk/roman-milk.github.io/frank-and.md

  "The office.
 I don't want to risk her finding anything that will clue her in to the fact that I know what she is doing."

  Alan slid a small box over to me.
 "These are bugs that you can put in her purses.
 If she is like most women she has one or two favorites that she always tends to use."
-Report_Story #2